EnderCommunity/Universal-Accounts-System/README.md

 > Collected data (not provided by the user manually):
 >
-> 1. IP address, user aproximate location, and user agent.
+> 1. IP address, user location, and user agent.
 (For user login history, and active devices list)
-> 2. Services usage (time of login/connection approval)\
+> 2. Services usage (time of login/connection approval)
 > 3. Services action history (full history of your actions in connected services)
-> 4. Precise location history

 ## Available Scripts